 Remember the tips from hand expressing.
 When you first start off using the pump, try from the opposite breast that you’re feeding from.
 Bub will already have the milk flowing.
 Then when you are ready to change breasts, your baby should be able to feed some more from the breast you’ve just pumped from.

-Or if you don’t want to pump while breastfeeding, start off pumping just before you feed.
+If you don’t want to pump while breastfeeding, start off pumping just before you feed.
 This way, you will have a more ample milk supply.

-1. Relax (I know, easier said than done when you’re pumping for the first time)
+1. Relax (I know, easier said than done when you’re pumping for the first time).

 2. Position the cups — this part is all trial and error.
-Try positioning your breast inside the cups so that your nipple is at the center.
+Try positioning your breast inside the cups so that your nipple is at the centre.
 Don’t push too much flesh inside the cups, the pump will do this for you.
 Make sure you have a good seal around the edges.
 If you need to reposition the cups, break the seal first with a finger and then gently remove the cup and try again.

 3. If you’re using a mechanical pump, start off with a slow setting and only do it for a short amount of time.
 10 minutes on your first day is perfect.

 4. Don’t pump for longer, even if you’re able to!
 If you are having success and can pump a full 150ml, your body will then make a lot more.
 This can quickly lead to engorgement and other problems.
 So, it’s best to do the pumping routine with slow and gentle increments.